kawaiiDango/pano-scrobbler/instructions.md

 }
 ```

-lastfmSessionKey can be obtained by logging in to LastFM with this app and intercepting auth.getSession
+sessionKey can be obtained by logging in to LastFM with a debug build of this app
-or by looking into /data/data/com.arn.scrobble/files/harmony_prefs/main/prefs.data and searching for `authkey`
+and tapping on the "Copy last.fm session key" in the settings.